nextcloud/end_to_end_encryption_rfc/RFC.md

 The `<folder-id>` denotes the ID of the end-to-end encrypted folder given by the WebDAV API.

-To lock the folder a POST request to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/lock/<folder-id>` has to be sent with the incremented counter as header X-NC-E2EE-COUNTER.
+To lock the folder a `POST` request to the `/lock/<folder-id>` endpoint has to be sent with the incremented counter as header `X-NC-E2EE-COUNTER`.
-To use an existing lock token it can be sent as `token` parameter.
+To use an existing lock token it can be sent as `e2e-token` HTTP header.

-To update the metadata a PUT request to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/meta-data/<folder-id>` has to be sent.
+To update the metadata a `PUT` request to the `/meta-data/<folder-id>` endpoint has to be sent.
-The computed signature needs to be sent as header X-NC-E2EE-SIGNATURE.
+- The computed signature needs to be sent as header `X-NC-E2EE-SIGNATURE`.
-The request requires following two parameters:
-* The `token` contains the current lock token
+- The current lock token has to be included as `e2e-token` header.
-* The `metadata` contains the encrypted metadata JSON.
+- The encrypted metadata JSON has to be sent as the URL encoded `metaData` parameter.

-To unlock the folder a DELETE request to `/ocs/v2.php/apps/end_to_end_encryption/api/v1/lock/<folder-id>` has to be sent.
+To unlock the folder a DELETE request to `/lock/<folder-id>` has to be sent.
-The previously received lock token has to be sent as `token` parameter.
+The previously received lock token has to be sent as `e2e-token` header.
 If this fails, the client has to make sure that it retries or revert the upload so that the folder is then again in an unlocked and consistent state.